Meem95/Meem95/README.md

 ## Hi there 👋

+I'm Fatema Tuz Zohora, a graduate student looking for a demanding junior developer position.
+I have a good background in software engineering.
+I have a strong interest in the MERN stack and have experience developing dynamic websites with Node.js, React, Express.js, and MongoDB.
+My area of expertise is creating scalable backend systems and user interfaces that are responsive.
+I thrive at converting customer needs into effective code and creating positive team environments because I have a sharp eye for detail, excellent interpersonal communication skills, and an unwavering desire to learn new things.
+My commitment lies in consistently acquiring new skills and adjusting to evolving technologies.
+I strive to provide creative solutions that propel corporate triumph.
+Let's talk about how I can help with your next project when we get in touch.
 **Meem95/Meem95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: